 Women appear to have a different experience very often, typically suffering anxiety, insomnia, irregular or total cessation of periods and may encounter other hormonal problems when they follow IF regularly.
 When a woman’s caloric intake drops below a certain level her energy declines, stress levels rise and her hormones are adversely affected.
 There is a small category of men who have a similar experience but it takes much longer to manifest.
 Reducing fat and caloric intake also reduces fertility in women – some may even enter early-onset menopause.

-In my 23 years of experience I have seen women lose weight this way, but typically once they return to even a very low carbohydrate diet, they will put on some if not all the weight lost, often with interest.
-There is also the temptation to over-exercise while fasting, and again, once one’s lifestyle returns to normal weight gain is likely.
-Reducing food intake, meal frequency, caloric restriction and excess exercise can lead to adrenal fatigue in both men and women, but women will react much sooner and more severely than men.
-Adrenal fatigue has a whole new set of problems, making weight loss more difficult and requiring a strict protocol to overcome.
+In my 23 years of experience I have seen women lose weight this way.
+However, typically once they return to even a very low carbohydrate diet they will put on some if not all the weight lost and often with interest.
+There is also the temptation to over-exercise while fasting.
+Again once one’s lifestyle returns to normal weight gain is likely.
+Reducing food intake, meal frequency, caloric restriction and excess exercise can lead to adrenal fatigue in both men and women.
+Women will however react much sooner and more severely than men.
+Adrenal fatigue has a whole new set of problems thus making weight loss more difficult and requiring a strict protocol to overcome.